+Duration of the program:

+Eight (8) weeks, unless otherwise agreed by the Executive and the intern

+Work Week;

+Dally Schedule:

+40 hours per week; Monday through Friday, 8 a.m. - 5 p.m.

+Flexible Schedule:

-Duration of the program: Work Week: Eight (8) weeks, Unless otherwise agreed by the Executive and the intern 40 hours per week; Monday through Friday, 8 a.m. ~ 5 p.m.
-Dally Schedule: and the second Typically 8 a.m 5 p.m., with a 1 hour unpaid lunch; hours of work may be adjusted.
-Flexible Schedule: Hours of work may be adjusted to provide flexibility in attendance at meetings, for travel to offsite and overnight meetings.
-Overtime: FLSA overtime eligibility is not impacted by program participation.
+Typically 8 a.m. - 5 p.m., with a 1 hour unpaid lunch; hours of work may be adjusted.
+Hours of work may be adjusted to provide flexibility in attendance at meetings, for travel to offsite and overnight meetings.

+Overtime:

+FLSA overtime eligibility is not impacted by program participation.
 However, it is expected that hours adjusted due to the demands of a flexible workweek should be flexed within the same workweek.
 Any work performed in excess of forty (40) hours in a defined workweek shall be compensated at the appropriate overtime rate.

+Compensation:

-Compensation: The Intern will be paid at their existing hourly rate of pay or salary (to include longevity), inclusive of any application of rate regularly and customarily received by the employee.
-Meals: Meal allowance will not be paid.
+The Intern will be paid at their existing hourly rate of pay or salary (to include longevity), inclusive of any application of rate regularly and customarily received by the employee.

+Meals:

+Meal allowance will not be paid.
 Meals will be reimbursed by the City if purchased while on City business.
+Per diem rate will apply for meals while traveling outside of

+Call-Out Eligibility:

-Per diem rate will apply for meals while traveling outside of City limits.
-Call-Out Eligibility: Interns will not be eligible for standby duty or call-out opportunities.
+Interns will not be eligible for standby duty or call-out opportunities.